TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-08-From one foot mouse to micro mouse.md

 ### The Competition

 We made it to the competition.
 Even though we had the maze-solving algorithm coded, our encoders were unreliable, so we had to remove the **flood-fill algorithm**.
-Our bot was now just a simple wall-avoiding robot—basically a zombie blindly navigating the maze.
+Our bot was now just a simple wall-avoiding robot, basically a zombie blindly navigating the maze.

 I didn’t have high hopes, but somehow, **it didn’t crash into any walls!** We stopped it after about four minutes because we hadn’t implemented the full algorithm.